Quick Answer

 RedDogSME Recommendation

-Start with current spend, owner map, retention decisions, idle resources, and shared service cost.
-Then decide which savings are safe, which need architecture review, and which belong in a funded roadmap.
+Start with current spend, the owner map, retention decisions, idle resources, and shared service cost.
+Then decide which savings are safe, which need architecture review, and which belong in a roadmap with a named owner.

 Use Azure Architecture Assessment when cost is tied to governance, landing zone structure, security controls, AI consumption, or implementation scope.